philipturner/applegpuinfo/README.md

 This project was made possible by [GPT-4](https://openai.com/research/gpt-4), accessed through Bing Chat.

-TODO: Experiment with custom "MIT-LLM" license that requires you to copy the chat history used to generate the code, alongside the license.
+TODO: Experiment with custom "MIT-LLM" license that requires you to copy the chat history (in a legible format) used to generate the code, alongside the license.